Log canonical models of foliated surfaces: Boundedness of log canonical models

 \begin{defn} Let $\mu: \cY \rw T$ be a projective morphism between two quasi-projective varieties of finite type.
-We say a (pre-)foliation $\cF$ on $\cY$ is a family of (pre-)foliations with respect to $\mu$ if $\cF \subset T_X$ factors through the relatively tangent sheaf of $\mu$. \end{defn}
+We say a foliation $\cF$ (of rank one) on $\cY$ is a family of foliations over $T$ if $\Omega_{\cY}^{[**]} \rw \Omega_\cF$ factors through the relative hull $\Omega_{\cY/T}^{[**]}$ over $T$.
+Here the (relative) hull is defined in \cite[Definition 14 and 17]{kollar2008hulls}. \end{defn}